 - Providing rebalancing advice and coordinating with other professionals, such as attorneys or accountants

-The firm also acts as an advisor to four pooled investment vehicles.
-A division of the firm called Matterhorn Capital Management also provides model portfolios to a number financial intermediaries.
+The firm also acts as an advisor to four private funds.
+A division of the firm called Matterhorn Capital Management also provides model portfolios to a number of financial intermediaries.

 Avalon Investment & Advisory Investing Philosophy

-Avalon Investment & Advisory utilizes a collection of 35 distinct investment strategies to construct each client's portfolio.
-When putting together a portfolio, advisors consider factors like client’s investing goals, risk tolerance and time horizon to determine the most appropriate mix of strategies.
-About 10 of the strategies focus on investing in fixed-income securities, while the other 25 focus on equity investments.
+Avalon Investment & Advisory utilizes a collection of 40 distinct investment strategies to construct client portfolios.
+When putting together a portfolio, advisors consider factors like the client’s investing goals, risk tolerance and time horizon to determine the most appropriate mix of strategies.
+About 10 of these strategies focus on investing in fixed-income securities, while the other 30 focus on equity investments.

 Fees Under Avalon Investment & Advisory